-To study how task values effect users' adoption on new tasks, we run the regression described in eq.~(\ref{eq:entryregression_task_value}) of the main text.
-We compare the association of two variables, task value and task density, with the likelihood that users adopt a certain task.
-We repeat this analysis once using all answers to construct experience and task entry variables, and once using only answers to Python related questions.
-The results are shown in Table~\ref{tab:regression_task_value}.
+To study how skill values effect which new skills users learn, we run the regression described in eq.~(\ref{eq:entryregression_skill_value}) of the main text.
+We compare the association of two variables, skill value and skill density, with the likelihood that users acquire a certain new skoill.
+We repeat this analysis once using all answers to construct expertise and skill acquisition variables, and once using only answers to Python related questions.
+The results are shown in Table~\ref{tab:regression__value}.